redox-os/website/content/news/rsoc-dwrr.md

 ## Randomised Tasks

-This time, at each time step, we have a chance to generate upto 1 new task for each core.
-This new task has a random total runtime (range 2..100000) and they have a attribute called blocking chance (range 0..0.001) which dictates how likely the task is to block at each time step it is run.
+This time, at each time step, we have a chance to generate up to 1 new task for each CPU core.
+This new task has a random total runtime (range 2..100000) and they have a attribute called blocking chance (range 0..0.001) which dictates how likely the task is to block at each time step it is executed.

 ```rust
 for _ in 0..self.cores.len() {